jxtngx/NeMo-lab/README.md

 # System Requirements

-- a CUDA compatible OS and device (GPU) with at least 16GB of VRAM (e.g. a T4 (Colab), or RTX 3090).
+- a CUDA compatible OS and device (GPU) with at least 48GB of VRAM (e.g. an L40S).
 - [Docker](https://docs.docker.com/)

 > [!TIP]